uva-responsibleai/fall-24/fairness/feb-7.md

 It is inadequate to use as a notion of fairness as it does not guarantee individual fairness Lipschitz condition implies statistical parity between two groups only if the Earthmover distance between them is small.

-# Key Findings
+ Key Findings

 - We can only apply one non-discrimination criteria to maintain a valid model.
 Applying more than one criteria will result in degenerate solutions and these criteria conflicts with each other as we claimed above.
 - Independence is inadequate to capture fairness, as it does not guarantee that the score is independent of the sensitive attribute given the target variable.
 - Observational criteria can not give satisfactory answers to the root cause of discrimination; whether or not discrimination is due to decision maker action or inherent inequality in society is unclear.
 - There is concern that higher error rates coincide with historically marginalized and disadvantaged groups, thus inflicting additional harm on these groups.
 - The classifier must be able to detect group membership.
 If detecting group membership is impossible, then group calibration generally fails.
+- LFR (Learned Fair Representations) [7] seems to be the closest to achieving a well-defined statistical non-discrimination criteria.

 # Critical Analysis

 - Solutions to minimize discrimination does not cover intersectionality. there are disadvantages that members of multiple protected categories face.
 In most cases, if one criterion holds, another is violated.
-Therefore, constraining using more than one criterion may yield degenerate solutions.
-- Reading [5] categorized approches by by site of fairness imposition, where In-training approach is for statistical parity and post-processing approach is for separation.
--  LFR (Learned Fair Representations) [7] seems to be the closest to achieving a well-defined statistical non-discrimination criteria.
-It provides combination of individual fairness and group fairness along with good model accuracy.
+Indeed, this poses questions about being able to come up with a gold standard for fairness, much like differential privacy for privacy, that satisfies all key desirable properties.
+This remains a hard problem.
 - Lipschitzness might not be enough to ensure fairness.
 When two groups are significantly different, the Lipschitz condition does not imply statistical parity between them.
 From [6], Lipschitzness implies statistical parity for two distributions $S$ and $T$ if $S$ and $T$ are close enough/exhibit low bias.
 Bias is the maximum difference in probabilities over all $(D,d)$-Lipschitz mappings $M$ for any individual over distributions $S$ and $T$.
+- In reading [5], we think Lipschitzness might not be enough to ensure fairness.
+When two groups are significantly different, the Lipschitz condition does not imply statistical parity between them.
+From [6], Lipschitzness implies statistical parity for two distributions $S$ and $T$ if $S$ and $T$ are close enough/exhibit low bias.
+Bias is the maximum difference in probabilities over all $(D,d)$-Lipschitz mappings $M$ for any individual over distributions $S$ and $T$.
+Lipschitzness is an analytic definition of continuity, and while it may make some sense for fairness intuitively, it feels a bit out of place: why use Lipschitz continuity right off-the-shelf?
+Why not with a multiplier on the Lipschitz upper bound?
+There is a chance we can come up with a better variant of this Lipschitz condition that is tailored better to parity condition.
-- The namings of criteria are unintuitive and sometimes confusing.
-We might need to more intuitive names for the criteria based on how it was constructed.
+- The namings of criteria in [5] are at times unintuitive and confusing.
+We might need to have more intuitive names for the criteria based on how it was constructed.